lorosanu/ml-notions/md/02-01_linear-regression.md

             * $\lambda$ is the *regularization parameter* and needs to be tuned;
               it controls the trade-off between the goal of fitting the training data well and the goal of keeping the parameters small

+        * when using regularization, try increasing or decreasing $\lambda$